toufikzitouni/facebook-tutorial/README.md

 This tutorial uses the latest Facebook 3.0 sdk.

-You will need to put in your own App Id on the AndroidManifest.xml by replacing the following string: "INSERT YOUR OWN ID HERE"
+You will need to put in your own App Id in strings.xml by replacing the following string: "INSERT YOUR OWN ID HERE"